 - Whether learners must verify their identity to earn a certificate, using a webcam and a photo ID.

 - Whether the course requires a fee.

-- audit: The default enrollment track.
+audit: This is the default enrollment track when learners enroll in a course.
 This track does not offer certificates, does not require identity verification, and does not require a course fee.

-- honor: This enrollment track offers an honor code certificate to learners who pass the course.
+honor: This enrollment track was offered in the past and offered an honor code certificate to learners who pass the course.
 This track does not require identity verification and does not require a fee.
 Note, however, that as of December 2015, edx.org no longer offers honor code certificates.
 For more information, see News About edX Certificates.

 Practice or practical problems that are interspersed in edX course content to keep learners engaged.
 Exercises are also an important measure of teaching effectiveness and learner comprehension.
 For more information, see Adding Exercises and Tools.